The following are some frequently asked questions about the Star of Saugatuck.

 Is there a narration?
 Our captains provide a live narration for your enjoyment.
 Local landmarks and points of interest are pointed out, and we'll also tell some local and maritime history - each captain has their own style and narration, and we try to point out "real time" activities on the river/lake.
 Our crew members are willing to answer any questions you may have about the area.
 Since this is a live narration, we respectfully ask that you please be respectful of those passengers around you who are listening to the narration - "Courtesy is Contagious."
 The narration does not continue for the entire cruise, and there is ample time to enjoy the companionship of your friends and family.

 Is smoking allowed onboard?
 Due to state law, smoking is not allowed onboard the vessel.
 This includes e-cig's and any other type of smoking devices.
-Smoking is allowed outside of the building.
+Smoking is allowed outside the of the building (street-side).

 Can you make special announcements?
 Celebrating a special event (birthday, anniversary, etc.) and wish to have an announcement made while onboard?
 Please see a mate (crew member) and they will take the information you would like to have announced.
 We’ll do our best to make the announcement that you are requesting.

 We will open for the season May 2nd, 2015